swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

 ## Summary

 Congratulations!
-You have successfully deployed the model on Kubernetes with BentoML and Docker, accessed it from an external IP address.
+You have successfully prepared the model for deployment in a production environment.

-You can now use the model from anywhere.

 In this chapter, you have successfully: